Москва

 article illustration

 In 1860, Belgian Eugene Rodenbach went to England to learn brewing.
-At that time, the most popular beer there was the London Porter.
-It was aged in giant barrels of 100,000 liters.
-The more it was aged, the drier and more sour the beer became.
-Not everyone could afford to drink beer that had spent several years in a barrel.
-That’s why in pubs they mixed beers of different ages into one glass.
+At that time, the most popular beer there was London Porter, aged in giant 100,000-liter barrels.
+The longer the aging, the drier and more sour the beer became.
+To make it more accessible, pubs began blending beers of different ages in one glass.

-On his return to Belgium, Eugene reproduced the porter production technology at the Rodenbach family brewery and obtained the first samples of Flemish ale.
+Upon returning to Belgium, Eugene adapted the porter technique at the Rodenbach family brewery, creating the first samples of Flemish ale.

 The essentials about production technology

-— When brewing, predominantly light malt is used with a small addition of dark, roasted varieties.
+• Light malt is used predominantly, with a small addition of dark roasted varieties.

 Oud Bruin